petecarapetyan/udu/README.md

 # For any/all runs within:

-- runs always start with `tsc && ./.tsc/run/my-file.js`
+- runs always start with `tsc && ./.tsc/run/my-file.js` where `my-file.js` contains your yargs scripts
 - if new run file (my-file.ts) then first `./nufile.sh` to `chmod a+x ...` as reqd
 - common code shared between runs goes in `src/util/common.ts`
 - all objects typed via `src/types.ts`